ArtyKrafty/detection/README.md

 3. Separating the background - works the same way - just check the separate_background

-Getting an image with a blur effect on the backgroundн
+Getting an image with a blur effect on the background

 <img src="https://i.ibb.co/Q9m5nHh/004.jpg" alt="004" border="0">